snipesa/cd-web-ecr/README.md

 # cd-web-ecr
 CD repo using Argo CD for kubernetes deployment

 This is a continuous deployment for a kubernetes cluster.
-The tool used fo continuous deployment is Argo-CD
+The tool used for continuous deployment is Argo-CD

 The repo is subdivided into  directories:
 - argocd